LLnCSoftware/mserve/examples/03multihost/03multihost.md

 The way I did it was with 3 AWS EC2 instances each containing the mserve repo.

+1. Determine the IP address of the "mserve machine".
-1. Ensure that the "mserve machine" can reach the 2 servant machines on ports 5999 and 5001.
+2. Ensure that the "mserve machine" can reach the 2 servant machines on ports 5999 and 5001.
-2. Run 'q launcher.q -p 5999' from the mserve/examples/03multihost directory on each servant machine.
+3. Run 'Q\_SERVANTOF='ip address' q launcher.q -p 5999' from the mserve/examples/03multihost directory on each servant machine.

+The logic for Q\_SERVANTOF is different in launcher.q than in servant.q.
+It ONLY restricts access to the specified IP address (.z.pw) It accepts multiple connections and does not terminate automatically (no .z.po).

 **Step 2 - Start the server in a terminal on the mserve machine**